SC-ECE/CONTENT/README.md

 - Technology advancement in the Music industry.
 - EDM case study.
 - Meta case study.
-- From Satyajit Roy to South Indian Dominance the Evolution of the Indian Cinema ecosystem.
+- From Satyajit Roy to South Indian Dominance: the evolution of the Indian Cinema ecosystem.
 - Web 2.0 Technology: Development and Issues
 - Machine learning.
 - India's Drug problem.